MedantSharan/Leopard/README.md

 ## Deployed version of the application
 The deployed version of the application can be found [here](http://teamleopard.pythonanywhere.com/).

+The administrative interface can be found at http://teamleopard.pythonanywhere.com/admin/

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: